yasirbhutta/yasirbhutta.github.io/artistic-design/docs/artistic-design.md

- * Introduction to Artistic Design:
+# Introduction to Artistic Design

    * Elements and principles of design
    * Color theory and application
    * Typography and hierarchy